ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {: pre}

-8. For the image pull secret to take effect, you need to add it in the `default` service account
+8. For the image pull secret to take effect, you need to add it in the `default` service account:
    ```sh
    oc secrets link serviceaccount/default secrets/all-icr-io --for=pull
    ```